immcantation/presto/README.md

    If the above fails run this instead:
    `> brew install --env=std gfortran`

-5. Install Python 3.4.0+ and set the path to the python executable:
+5. Install Python 3.4.0+ and set the path to the python3 executable:
    `> brew install python3`
    `> echo 'export PATH=/usr/local/bin:$PATH' >> ~/.profile`
    Exit and reopen the terminal application so the PATH setting takes effect

 6. Install NumPy, SciPy, pandas and Biopyton using the Python package manager:
-   `> pip3 install numpy`
-   `> pip3 install scipy`
-   `> pip3 install pandas`
-   `> pip3 install biopython`
+   `> pip3 install numpy scipy pandas biopython`

-7. Extract the pRESTO bundle, open a terminal window, and run `python3 setup.py install` from the pRESTO folder.
+7. Extract the pRESTO bundle, open a terminal window, change directories to the pRESTO folder, and run:
+   `> python3 setup.py install`